 Here's some questions you might want to dig into:

-- Was there unexpected work on Issues in flight that was not accounted for during planning?
+- Was there unexpected work on issues in flight that were not accounted for during planning?

 - Was there time off taken, or resources shifting that took time away from planned work being started?